 I know the EPA says that our electrical consumption doubles every 20 years so an aging panel, I guess, would definitely be something to worry about if you have an old one.
 What are some warning signs we should look at in our panel?

 I think what people will notice first when a panel started to age is when they have circuit breakers that are regularly tripping.
-Now this could be caused by a couple of things.
-It could be because there’s too many circuits running into one breaker or it can be the fact that the breaker’s starting to age.
+Now, this could be caused by a couple of things.
+It could be because there are too many circuits running into one breaker or it can be the fact that the breaker’s starting to age.

 So a breaker actually wears over time?

 It does.
-The breaker is designed to trip if there is a problem because the electric’s surging through it.
-So over time the breakers will fail.
+The breaker is designed to trip if there is a problem because the electricity’s surging through it.
+So over time, the breakers will fail.
 The difficulty is sometimes if they will fail and won’t come back on.
 The other problem is though sometimes they will fail and it won’t trip like it’s supposed to if there’s an electrical problem.